-The band was formed in 1962 by Rafael Perdigones and Antonio Romero Monge.
-Both 24 at the time, they featured an acoustic guitar and music played in a traditional Spanish style.
-The Macarena was actually not their first hit, as their first album A mí me gusta charted on US Latin and US Latin Pop charts in 1993 (20 and 6th respectively).
-However their real break did not come until 1995 when they released the international sensation Macarena.
+Ultimately the band was formed in 1962 when Rafael and Romero decided to try their hand together.
+Both still young at the time, their newly formed band featured an acoustic guitar and music played in a traditional Spanish style.
+The Macarena was actually not their first hit, as their first album A mí me gusta charted on US Latin and US Latin Pop charts in 1993 (20 and 6th, respectively).
+However, it was nothing like the breakout song that went to the top of the charts over the next several decades.
+Their real break did not come until 1995 when they released the international sensation Macarena.

-After the Macarena was released, the band would never have another album chart on US charts, latin charts, or latin pop charts.
+After the song was released, the band would never have another album chart on US charts, latin charts, or latin pop charts.

 Meaning of the Song

-We’ve written a full write up of the song’s meaning but let’s just say it’s most likely not what you think.
+We’ve written a full write up of the song’s meaning but, if you’re an english speaking fan of the Macarena, let’s just say it’s most likely not what you think.
 Essentially the song is about a man whose lover has done something the man isn’t too crazy about.